gnzsnz/gonzalosaenz.com/content/git basic workflow.md

 # Bare Repository <a name="bare"></a>

 The bare repository is a non working repository.
 It's impossible to edit files and commit changes in it.
 The whole idea of a bare repository is to pull and push into it, but never directly commit into it.
-A bare repository is just used for storage, as oposed to a development repository.
+A bare repository is just used for storage, as opposed to a development repository.

 ![git_repository][]